Before the gold Rushes…

 the flat area around Turnagain Arm, then the mountain on the opposite side.

-On our way home from Palmer the sky opened and almost cleared the tops of the mountains looking south.
+On our way home from Palmer the sky opened and almost cleared the

 What a beautiful drive!